Quick answer

 What Is a Gatekeeper in Sales?

-A gatekeeper is a person who controls access to the decision-maker you're trying to reach — typically an executive assistant, receptionist, or department coordinator.
-If you're asking what a gatekeeper in sales is: they're the person who answers the phone or screens calls and decides whether to put you through, take a message, or deflect.
+A gatekeeper is a person who controls access to the decision-maker you're trying to reach, typically an executive assistant, receptionist, or department coordinator.
+They answer the phone, screen calls, and decide whether to put you through, take a message, or deflect.

 Gatekeeper Definition